sdiehl/wiwinwlh/tutorial.md

 -------------

-A universally quantified type-variable actually implies quite a few rather deep properties about the implementation of a function that can be deduced from it's type signature.
+A universally quantified type-variable actually implies quite a few rather deep properties about the implementation of a function that can be deduced from its type signature.
 For instance the identity function in Haskell is guaranteed to only have one implementation since the only information that the information that can present in the body

 ```haskell
 id :: forall. a -> a